-You can use Milorganite with confidence knowing it’s safe for your family and pets, and the environment.
-Milorganite is composed of organic matter and nutrients, and contains no pesticides or herbicides.
+Milorganite is safe for your children and pets when used as directed and stored out of their reach.
+Milorganite is composed of organic matter and nutrients and contains no added pesticides or herbicides.

 In modern society, it’s inevitable that trace amounts of pharmaceuticals and personal care products will be present in wastewater.
 Although detectable, concentrations of these compounds are extremely low in Milorganite.

 From water reclamation and Milorganite production to harvest and consumption, it’s a long pathway for these micro-impurities to reach humans.
 The risk they pose to people and the environment is extremely low and is reduced at every step along the way.
 Milorganite is a leader in investigating the risk caused by these compounds.